Can SavvyMoney Help Me Tackle My Debt?

-SavvyMoney.com is an online financial tool dedicated to helping you improve your credit, take advantage of the best interest rates available to you, and learn to be savvier with your money.
-It offers a variety of tools (like an interest rate comparison tool) that can help you create a debt plan and work towards your dream of becoming debt-free.
+SavvyMoney is an online financial tool dedicated to helping you improve your credit, take advantage of the best interest rates available to you, and learn to be savvier with your money.
+It offers a variety of tools—like an interest rate comparison tool—that can help you create a debt plan and work towards your dream of becoming debt-free.

-Does SavvyMoney.com look familiar to you?
-That's because it used to be DebtGoal.com, a free site dedicated to getting you out of debt.
-But the new site is totally revamped and offers some great tools, calculators, and an easy-to-use interface that will help you knock out your debt fast.
+Does the SavvyMoney website look familiar to you?
+That's because it used to be DebtGoal, a free site dedicated to getting you out of debt.
+The new site is totally revamped and offers some great tools, calculators, and an easy-to-use interface that will help you knock out your debt fast.

-- SavvyMoney.com gives you free, ongoing access to your credit score, and explains what factors affect it.
+- SavvyMoney gives you free, ongoing access to your credit score, and explains what factors affect it.

 - The site offers simple actions you can take to improve your credit score.

 - It gives you offers to better interest rates and credit card offers that will save you money, based on your credit score.